Project

 Please register to reply

-RE: On XSLT 4.0 - Added by Michael Kay almost 4 years ago
+RE: On XSLT 4.0 - Added by Michael Kay over 4 years ago

 I have for many years found it frustrating that XML is confined to hierarchic relationships (things like IDREF and XLink are clumsy workarounds); also the fact that the arbitrary division of data into "documents" plays such a decisive role: documents should only exist in the serialized representation of the model, not in the model itself.